-The overarching framework for pay and conditions of service for staff employed by the Authority is governed by three National Joint Councils.
+The overarching framework for pay and conditions of service for staff employed by the Authority is governed by three National Joint Councils (NJC).
 These are the NJC for Local Authority Fire and Rescue Services, the NJC for Local Government Services and the NJC for Brigade Managers of Local Authority Fire and Rescue Services.
 The principal role of each of these national bodies is to reach agreement on a national framework of pay and conditions of service for authorities to apply locally.
 Each NJC is made up of people who represent the employers and others who represent employees; the latter will typically be trade union representatives.
 The frameworks of pay and conditions set by each of these national bodies are locally referred to as the Grey Book (applies to uniformed staff); the Green Book (applies to Corporate Support); and the Gold Book (applies to the Principal Officers).

-The Fire Authority has a specific policy which means a small element of their pay is performance related.
+The Fire Authority has a specific policy which means an element of the pay of principal officers is performance related.